First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. With this game idea cooling down is guaranteed.
-Using a plastic bottle and strong tape you can build a sprinkler for your garden in no time.
+1. Cooling is guaranteed with this game idea.
+With a plastic bottle and strong tape, you can build a sprinkler for your garden in no time.
 Poke a few holes in the bottom of the bottle with a sharp knife.
-Parents should do that themselves and let the kids watch.
+Parents should do this themselves and let the kids watch.

 2. Go outside and attach your garden hose to the opening of the plastic bottle.
 Wrap several layers of tape around it so everything holds well.
-Lay your sprinkler on the lawn.
+Place your sprinkler on the lawn.

-3. Then it's water on!
-As soon as you turn on the tap, water sprays from the holes in the bottle.
-Your kids will have a blast running through the sprinkler.
+3. Then it's: Water on!
+As soon as you turn on the tap, water sprays out of the holes in the bottle.
+Your kids will have a great time running through the sprinkler.

 Mud kitchen